Richard Pearse: 1903 April 11, Holy Saturday, Easter: The Terrace Flight, Opihi River, Waitohi

-1903 May 2, Saturday.
-Paddock Flight, Richard Pearse's Farm, Waitohi
+1903 May 2, Saturday: Paddock Flight, Richard Pearse's Farm, Waitohi

 Alexander Amos Martin was sure in his accounts of the flight he had seen.
-He recalled that he was about 16 and a half years old when he saw one of Pearse's flight.
+He recalled that he was about 16 and a half years old when he saw one of Pearse's flights.
 Martin and his father had finished chaff cutting a stack of sheaves on Dick Connell's farm about 2:00 pm.
 From Upper Waitohi's main road he could see an odd contraption in Pearse's paddock.
 Pearse had pushed his bamboo plane out of his shed and after altering the steering, started the engine and taxied for about 50 yd.
 The plane then rose up into the air about 10 to 15 feet (3.0–4.6 metres) above ground, flew for about 50 yd and crashed into a big gorse fence.
 "He could not go any higher because he had no more Power the engine was all out and the under carriage and wheels caught in the gorse fence."
 Martin took off on his bicycle and rode on after his father's chaff cutting plant.